Mopaxo/react-with-ruby-on-rails-7.1/README.md

 I made a React & Rails application to show Answers of different topics, specifically to learn about some interview related questions.
 In this Proyect Blog that i made, i worked and learned about:

-- Choosing the best Rails version and packages and requerimients to this proyect.
+- Choosing the best Rails version, create a rails proyect from the scratch and installing NPM Packages & Gems to this proyect.

-- Installing NPM Packages and Gems.

 - How to create new models, add attributes and create database migrations.
 Convenience over Configuration.